The universal structure of moment maps in complex geometry: Introduction

 \subsection{Main results for manifolds.}

-In finite dimensions---namely when we have a family of complex manifolds parametrised by a finite-dimensional base---our approach is quite simple.
-Applying our ideas to infinite dimensions requires some technical ideas, though the basic strategy remains the same.
-We explain our approach for the cscK equation, before stating more general results.
+Our approach is geometric, and quite simple.
+We primarily discuss the finite-dimensional case, though the argument in the infinite-dimensional case is similar.
 The setup involves a proper holomorphic submersion $\pi: (X,\alpha) \to B$, with $X$ and $B$ complex manifolds and with $\alpha$ a class on $X$ which is K\"ahler on each fibre of $\pi$.
 We assume that a compact Lie group $K$ acts on $X$ and $B$ by biholomorphisms such that $\pi$ is a $K$-equivariant map, and fix a $K$-invariant form $\omega \in \alpha$ which is K\"ahler on each fibre.
-This relatively K\"ahler metric $\omega$ induces a Hermitian metric on the relative anti-canonical class $-K_{X/B}$ of $X\to B$, with curvature (times \(\frac{i}{2\pi}\)) which we denote by $\rho \in c_1(-K_{X/B})$.
+This relatively K\"ahler metric $\omega$ induces a Hermitian metric on the relative anticanonical class $-K_{X/B}$ of $X\to B$, with curvature (times \(\frac{i}{2\pi}\)) which we denote by $\rho \in c_1(-K_{X/B})$.
 The form $\rho$ can be viewed as a relative analogue of the Ricci curvature, and on each fibre restricts to the Ricci curvature of the restriction of $\omega$.

 We then invoke the classical theory of equivariant differential forms.
 Equivariant differential geometry has been used in the theory of constant scalar curvature K\"ahler metrics since at least the work of Futaki--Morita \cite{futaki-mabuchi}; we learned the theory through the more recent work of Legendre, Inoue and Corradini \cite{EL, EI, AC}.
 We assume that the \(K\)-action is \(\omega\)-Hamiltonian, so that there exists a moment map $\mu: X \to \mfk^* = (\Lie K)^*$ for the $K$-action on $(X,\omega)$ (where here and throughout we do not demand positivity of $\omega$ in the definition of a moment map).
 The equivariant differential form defined by sending $v\in \mfk$ to $\omega + \langle \mu,v\rangle$ is then equivariantly closed.
 We show that in turn this implies that the equivariant differential form is equivariantly closed, where $\Delta_{\V}$ is the vertical Laplacian (i.e. calculated fibrewise).
 This then implies that the equivariant form $\eta: \mathfrak{k} \to \Omega^*(X)$ defined by the wedge product is equivariantly closed, where $n:=\dim X - \dim B$, and $\hat S_b$ is the topological constant defining the fibrewise average scalar curvature.
 Since $\pi: X\to B$ is $K$-equivariant, it follows that the fibre integral of this form is itself equivariantly closed.
 For each $v\in\mathfrak{k}$, for degree reasons, this form is the sum of a $(1,1)$-form \(\Omega\) and a function \(\sigma_v\) on $B$.
 A direct, simple calculation shows that the function is defined by where $\omega_b$ denotes the restriction of $\omega$ to $X_b$; the calculation involves using that the integral of a function in the image of the Laplacian vanishes.
 The $(1,1)$-form on $B$ is and that the equivariant differential form \(v\mapsto \Omega + \sigma_v\) on $B$ is equivariantly closed is precisely the moment map condition for the scalar curvature with respect to $\Omega$.